 Funny thing about that old business of the shoe being on the other foot.
 Sometimes the fit is very good.

-Among long-overdue changes West Virginia legislators approved this year was one involving elections for magistrates, circuit court judges and . . .
+Among long-overdue changes West Virginia legislators approved this year was one involving elections for magistrates, circuit . . .